You will have great times doing more than the hula hula on private tours of Honolulu, the capital city and epicentre of Hawaii.

 As lens goes in Lighthouses, Makapuu Point Light has the largest of all in the United States.
 This Lighthouse is part of the National Register of Historic Places and a great place to take a guided tour.
 It sits on the eastern side of Oahu and was built in 1909 precariously on the sea cliff overlooking one of the best bodysurfing beaches in Hawaii and Sea Life Park.
 From the telescope in the lighthouse, you can spot whales at certain times.

-Travel Tips for Hawaii
+Travel Tips for Honolulu